These questions will help you plan what and how to write successful pet product packaging copy.

 Consumers care about a product’s origin

 We’re also seeing increased interest in where a product was made and where ingredients were sourced.
 This is because a product’s origins can say a lot about the expected quality and safety of a product.

 Many pet food brands proudly declare that their ingredients are 100% sourced domestically as well as made and packaged domestically.

-Tip: As online sales grows in popularity (or simply out of necessity during these times), make sure you’re paying just as much attention to your e-commerce product descriptions as you are to the physical pet product packaging copy.
+Tip: As online sales grows in popularity, make sure you’re paying just as much attention to your e-commerce product descriptions as you are to the physical pet product packaging copy.

 Pet industry statistics

 To close out this post, let me leave you with some interesting pet ownership and expenditure statistics.
 May they inspire you!